ciaracloud/weatherApp_SunnySideUp/README.md

 ## Notes:

-- In order to test the app, you must insert your own Open Weather Map api key in the apiKey variable string on line 27.
+- In order to test the app, you will have to insert your own Open Weather Map api key in the apiKey variable string on line 27.

 ![API Key Screenshot](images/apiKeyScreenshot.png)